tjgillis/sdk-ios/README.markdown

 API Reference
 =============
 ### Device tracking
 This release introduces the use of OpenUDID in addition to our own proprietary identification system for the purposes of authenticating API requests and tracking conversions across applications.
-OpenUDID is a collaborative open-source effort to create a tracking token that can be shared across the device as well as allow for user-initiared opt out of tracking.
+OpenUDID is a collaborative open-source effort to create a tracking token that can be shared across the device as well as to allow for user-initiated opt out of tracking.
 There is no additional implementation to take advantage of these changes but it does introduce the following pre-processor macros you may choose to use.

 NOTE: The "test device" feature of the PlayHaven Dashboard will only work with games that send either OpenUDID or UDIDs.